dsccommunity/dsccommunity.org/content/blog/converting-to-pester5-from-the-trenches.md

 ## Pester

-Pester is used throughout the DSC modules and their common modules to ensure that we maintain quality for all the contributions by both testing the new contribution (the tests added or changed in the contribution) and the new contribution together with the existing code.
+[Pester](https://github.com/pester), the famous DSL and module in the PowerShell community, is used throughout the DSC modules and their common modules to ensure we maintain quality for all new contributions by testing any addition and verify they work with the rest of the code to avoid regression.

-Pester is about to be released in a new version 5.0.0 with breaking changes so I set out to see what was needed to convert our existing tests that are run by Pester 4.x.
-See the release note under [Pester Releases](https://github.com/pester/Pester/releases) where the RC6 release notes contain documentation needed for converting.
+A new major version of Pester is about to be released, bringing improvements in some areas along with breaking changes compared to the previous v4 versions.
+In this post I will explain what may be needed to convert your existing tests from v4 to v5.
+See the release note under [Pester Releases](https://github.com/pester/Pester/releases) where for example the RC6 release notes contain documentation needed for converting.

 Pester is primarily maintained and developed by [Jakub Jareš](https://github.com/nohwnd).
-Pester 5 was able to be realized thanks to the hard work by Jakub during many weekends.
-If you have the means then consider [sponsoring Jakub](https://github.com/sponsors/nohwnd) or [sponsoring Pester](https://opencollective.com/pester) to show the appreciation we have for Jakub's dedication to the community to help us make this OSS tool better.
+Pester 5 was made possible thanks to Jakub's hard work during many weekends, outside of his day job.
+If you have the means then consider [sponsoring Jakub](https://github.com/sponsors/nohwnd) or [sponsoring Pester](https://opencollective.com/pester) to show your appreciation for Jakub's dedication to the community and improving this OSS tool.

 ## Tests

-I thought I start with the common module SqlServerDsc.Common that contains helper function for the DSC resource in the SqlServerDsc module.
-I knew it used a lot of different techniques and also had older tests since pre-Pester 4.

-After I started looking at the test I realized that the tests had been refactor over the years so they pretty much used modern Pester techniques by having setup and teardown in `Before*`- and `After*`-blocks mostly through out.
+I thought I'd start with the module _SqlServerDsc.Common_ that contains helper functions for the DSC resources in the SqlServerDsc module.
+I knew it used a lot of different techniques and also had older tests from before Pester 4.
+But after I started looking at the tests I realized that they have been refactor over the years to use modern Pester techniques such as having most setup and teardown done in `Before*`- and `After*`-blocks.
+So for these tests I needed to refactor just a few tests to use the `Before`- and `After`-block way.
-So converting tests that do not use this will take considerably longer that it took me to run convert these test.
-Converting 175 tests (~3000 lines of code) to ~8 hours.

-Even though the tests used the modern Pester techniques by having mocks and other test preparation (setup) and teardown in `Before*`- and `After*`-blocks don't expect the tests to just run under Pester 5.
+Even though the tests is doing setup and teardown in `Before*`- and `After*`-blocks, don't expect the tests to just run under Pester 5.
+It took me still over 8 hours to convert 175 test for 3000 lines of code.
+If the tests had not used the `Before*`- and `After*`-blocks as much as they did the conversion would have taken considerably longer.

 ## Converting

-It took, and will take some time, to learn new practices around how Pester does Discovery and Run which is new to Pester 5, especially around `InModuleScope`-block.
+It took, and will take some time, to learn new practices around how Pester does _**Discovery**_ and _**Run**_ which is new to Pester 5, especially around `InModuleScope`-block.

-Pester 5 is mostly backwards compatible with the syntax for cmdlets used with Pester 4.
-But recommended it to use the the names of the cmdlets as some cmdlets in Pester 4 are now aliases in Pester 5.
+Pester 5 is mostly backward compatible with the syntax used in Pester v4, but it is recommended to use the new cmdlets name as backward compatibility is achieved with aliases in v5.

-But what took most time was to understand the error messages that was outputted when running test that was not "Pester 5 compatible".
-When the tests was wrongly written for Pester 5 it took some time to understand if the error was caused by Pester (well I did use an RC), bug in tests, or bug in the code being tested.
-99.9% of the time it was the tests that wasn't written in a way they would just work with Pester 5.
+What took most time was to understand the error messages that was outputted when running test that was not "Pester 5 compatible".
+When the tests was wrongly written for Pester 5 it took some time to understand if the error was from Pester, bug in tests, or bug in the code being tested.
+99.9% of the time it was just the tests that needed to be slightly modified to accommodate Pester's new way of working.

 > Converting to Pester 5 did help found a bug in the tests that we had
 > missed with Pester 4.
 There was a need for mocking a line in the code
 > that messed up the PowerShell session.
 That needed a change in the code
 > being testing.

-After writing Pester tests in Pester 3 and 4 I gotten used to some error messages returned by Pester when messing up tests, the same will happen for Pester 5 pretty quick I think.
+After writing Pester tests in Pester 3 and 4 I was used to some error messages returned by Pester when messing up tests, the same will happen for Pester 5, eventually.

 I also had tremendous help from the community in the Virtual PowerShell User Group [#testing channel](http://poshcode.org/) when doing this conversion.
 It is the same place where the [#DSC channel](https://dsccommunity.org/community/contact/) is located.

 From the conversion there was changes to the unit tests that still worked in Pester 4.
 Those changes was merged into master, and the changes can be seen here: https://github.com/dsccommunity/SqlServerDsc/pull/1548/files#diff-05195506e4856646b3925b7788341a92

 And here is the PR so you can see the actually difference for the tests